pvd1313/gamma-beast-vg/README.md

 - MCM FDDA NVG animation option moved to BVG MCM.
 FDDA option still there, but does nothing.

 # Notes

-### Warning:
 - `Beast VG` mod is not tested on vanilla [Anomaly v1.5.3](https://www.moddb.com/mods/stalker-anomaly/news/stalker-anomaly-version-153-release)

 ### Known issues:
 - Integrated weapon scopes not supported.
-- Turning on VG while on ADS / binocular will turn on VG shader without following MCM defined logic.
 - VG do not care if NV scope is turned on / off.
 - DX8 / DX9 not supported.
 - MCM settings is not applied on turned-on VG.
-- VG loop audio when online seems to be not playing.
+- VG loop audio when VG enabled seems to be not playing.
-- Crash when trying to unequip helmet with NV on (FDDA Redone)
+- Crash when trying to unequip helmet with VG on (FDDA Redone)

 ### Ideas:
 - Gameplay